cdl-geneseo/geneseo-dictionary/W/Wyoming.md

 # Wyoming

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wyoming

 Created by  Unknown User (eo7), last modified on Nov 16, 2012

 n.
 A residential building on campus in the North Village.&quot;I love living in Wyoming!&quot;EOberdorf, S-Z, 2012